$5$-list-coloring toroidal $6$-regular triangulations in linear time: Preliminaries

-It is clear that each \(T(r, s, t)\) is a \(6\)-regular triangulation of the torus.
-Altshuler's theorem says that these are all the \(6\)-regular triangulations on the torus up to isomorphism (similar constructions also appear in \cite{Negami1983,Thomassen1991}).
+It is clear that each \(T(r,s,t)\) is a \(6\)-regular triangulation of the torus.
+Altshuler's theorem says that these are all the \(6\)-regular triangulations on the torus up to isomorphism (similar constructions also appear in \cite{Negami1983,Thomassen1991}). \begin{theorem}[Altshuler~\cite{Altshuler1973}, 1973] Every \(6\)-regular triangulation on the torus is isomorphic to \(T(r, s, t)\) for some integers \(r \geq 1\), \(s \geq 1\), and \(0 \leq t < s\). \end{theorem}